brooklyncentral/brooklyn-maven-plugin/src/site/markdown/tomcat-example.md

 ```

 You can test this project by starting Brooklyn and running `mvn clean install`
 from the project's `example-app` directory.
-If Brooklyn starts on any port
-other than 8081 then run with `-Dserver=http://host:port`.

 At the end of the build you should see output like: